liamphmurphy/HappyBot/README.md

 <h1> How-to / Configuration </h1>

 All configuration is done in the config.toml file in the config folder.
 Edit those values to configure the bot.

-Primary reason was for practice and working on my programming abilities, but I did have a few goals in mind.
 You can use notepad or any other text editor you are familiar with.

 You will need an Oauth token.
 Open this link and login if necessary: https://twitchapps.com/tmi/